 Infrequent trips to cities

 No laptop/desktop computer (has very low-power Android smartphone)

-Though the UX research team is non-technical, I kept them in the loop of my design decisions (and the impacts of those decisions) to avoid another UX/dev communication disconnect in the future.
-I found that framing my decisions in terms of their impact rather than their implementation allowed the team to understand my thoughts without feeling overwhelmed by the technical details.
+Though the UX research team is non-technical, I kept them in the loop of my design decisions (and the impacts of those decisions) to avoid another communication disconnect between the UX and technical aspect of the system in the future.
+I found that by framing technical decisions in terms of their impact rather than their implementation, the team was engaged without feeling overwhelmed by technical details.

 The project was a huge success!
 The UX team loves the new-and-improved CalcuCafé, and they are moving forward with the redesigned system for the next phase of their research.
 The team plans to eventually expand the reach of the system beyond Peru, helping farmers across Latin America better understand the economics of their industry.